ethanwheatthin/Snapchat_Memories_Downloader_GUI/README.md

-# Snapchat Memories Downloader GUI
+# Snapchat Memories & Chat Media Download GUI

 A user-friendly desktop application (Windows, macOS, and Linux) to download and preserve your Snapchat memories with their original metadata, including dates and location information.